ammodramus/mope/README.md

 takes the form of a tab-delimited table.

-Required columns are the data columns, having the names of the different tissues in the ontogenetic phylogeny (and corrosponding to the leaf nodes of the phylogeny) and any age columns for ages corresponding to ontogenetic phylogeny components that accumulate drift and mutation with time.
+Required columns are the data columns, having the names of the different tissues in the ontogenetic phylogeny (and corresponding to the leaf nodes of the phylogeny) and any age columns for ages corresponding to ontogenetic phylogeny components that accumulate drift and mutation with time.